ydb-platform/ydb/contrib/python/botocore/py3/README.rst

 need to upgrade their version of Python or pin the version of Botocore.
 For more information, see this `blog post <https://aws.amazon.com/blogs/developer/announcing-end-of-support-for-python-2-7-in-aws-sdk-for-python-and-aws-cli-v1/>`__.

-On 2022-05-30, we will be dropping support for Python 3.6.
+On 2022-05-30, support was dropped for Python 3.6.
 This follows the Python Software Foundation `end of support <https://www.python.org/dev/peps/pep-0494/#lifespan>`__ for the runtime which occurred on 2021-12-23.
 For more information, see this `blog post <https://aws.amazon.com/blogs/developer/python-support-policy-updates-for-aws-sdks-and-tools/>`__.